- Pure Pharmaceutical Grade

 In essence, the researchers said:

-“As D-ribose has been shown to increase cellular energy synthesis, and was shown to significantly improve clinical outcomes in CFS/FMS in an earlier study, we hypothesized that giving D-ribose would improve function in CFS/FMS patients.”
+“As D-ribose has been shown to increase cellular energy synthesis, and was shown to significantly improve clinical outcomes in CFS/FMS in an earlier study, we hypothesised that giving D-ribose would improve function in CFS/FMS patients.”

 They had a subject pool of 257 patients from 53 US clinics who had been diagnosed with CFS/FMS.
 All subjects were given Ribose at a dose of 5g, three times per day, for 3 weeks (15g total per day).
 All patients were then assessed after 1, 2 and 3 weeks to ascertain factors such as energy, sleep, cognitive function, pain and overall wellbeing.